legenduzair/bulk-empire-MS1/README.md

   - A background image of a client and a trainee exercising together is present to display to the user the morals and goals of Bulk Empire.
 This is a common design element used across the website.

 ![Sign Up Confirmation Page](/documentation/screenshots/bulk-empire-formsubmit.jpg)

+## Future Improvements
+- Media Elements
+  - The current version of the website includes limited media elements such as images.
+It would be ideal to have more media content such as workout tutorials in the format of videos or audio players.

+- Workout Challenges and Classes Schedule
+  - It would be motivating and beneficial to users wanting to join Bulk Empire to include a workout challenges and classes schedule.
+This could provide information on the diversity of workout classes taught by personal trainers and challenges existing Bulk Empire members have engaged in for successful personal achievements and goals.

+## Testing